 From an eminently commercial point of view, creating value means offering something to someone who wants to fulfill a need and hopes to satisfy it by making some kind of sacrifice - usually economic.
 The richness of the term contrasts with the difficulty for companies to generate value for the customer in this ever-evolving environment in which the consumer is increasingly demanding.
 Deal with these contingencies requires effort and integrity.
 Effort in order to improve day by day and integrity as a basis for approaching what the customer expects, without deception.
 The strategy is comprehensive and having a good product is not enough to compete in today's environment.

-What customers value?
+What is customers value?

 How to achieve quality in order to provide customer value?